-Using the Inbuilt Scheduling Feature (Samsung and LG)
+Using the Inbuilt Message Scheduling Feature (Samsung, LG, and Xiaomi)

 As I mentioned previously, some of the OEMs do include this feature natively.
-Samsung and LG are both known to include this feature on their handsets.
+Samsung, LG, and Xiaomi are known to include this feature on their handsets.
 However, one thing to keep in mind is that not all of their offerings get this feature.
 Also, if you have purchased a carrier-locked phone, the native integration of this feature will also depend on your mobile carrier.

-To check if your smartphone has this feature or not, open any message or conversation inside the native messages app, and tap on the 3-dots (options) menu on the top right corner.
-You should see an option to send scheduled messages if your handset supports it.
-For example, on my Samsung Galaxy S8, when I tapped on the options menu inside a conversation, I got an option to create a schedule message.
+To check if your smartphone has this feature or not, open any message or conversation inside the native messages app, and tap on the plus button and then tap on “Schedule Message” option.
+For example, on my Samsung Galaxy M40, when I tapped on the plus button, I got an option to create a schedule message.
 The picture above depicts the same.
-If not, use any of the above apps to enjoy this feature.

 Schedule Text Messages on Android With Ease

 I cannot tell you how many times I have used this feature to save myself.
 The human brain (at least mine) has a tendency of forgetting things when it’s the right time.
 Use this app to solve the forgetfulness problem and schedule text messages on Android to deliver them on time.
 Share with us your stories, when you forgot to send someone an important message at the right time.
 Also let us know if you know a better app which does the same but is not on the list, in the comment section below.